JeffreyBenjaminBrown/hode/docs/hash/the-hash-language.md

 If you've read about [the Rslt](docs/the-rslt.md), you know how to write `Expr`s.
 To add them to the `Rslt` using the UI, you'll just need to prefix two symbols: "/add" and /hash".
 The first one indicates that you're inserting a new expression.
 The second indicates that what follows is a Hash expression.
 So, for instance, `/add /hash Kurt #played guitar` creates a "played" relationship between "Kurt" and "guitar".
 If any of those things didn't exist before, they do now -- including the template "_ played _".

 (If typing "/hash" repeatedly seems annoying, there are 2-character abbreviations available for every common keyword.
-See "abbreviations" below.)
+See the "abbreviations" file in the documentation.)

 ## Special characters, quotes and escape characters